Antal, Andrea, Prof. Dr.

 - 1993 - University Doctor, Attila József University of Sciences, Szeged, Hungary

-- 2010 Extraordinary professor, Georg-August University, Göttingen, Germany
+- 2010 Extraordinary professor, University of Göttingen, Germany

 Major Research Interests